1twalters01/Obsidian/Computer Science/Languages/TypeScript/1. TypeScript Core/1) Getting started/2) Pnpm.md

 # About Pnpm
 * pnpm is an alternative package manager for Node.js which stands for "performant NPM".
 * It holds packages at a global level and lets projects use them too, reducing the memory needed as duplicates aren't created.
-* The rest of this guide assumes the use of pnpm
+* The rest of this guide assumes the use of pnpm.
 * To work on existing projects all you have to do is run:
 	* `git clone example.org/someproject`
 	* `cd some project`